mdybowski/2D-Volleyball-game/README.md

 ##########################

-I used music and pictures licensed under Creative Commons.
+Music and pictures used in the game are licensed under Creative Commons.